KieranFarrerDev/React-Cocktail-Search/README.md

 # React-Cocktail-Search
-Fetching data from an API to return instructions a cocktail that the user requests.
+Fetching data from an API that returns instructions to make a cocktail that the user requests.

 Further development goals:
 - Return a list of ingredients